Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Conclusion

 \section{Conclusion}

 In this paper, we studied the problem of computing betweenness score in large directed graphs.
-First, given a directed network $G$ and a vertex $r \in V(G)$, we proposed a new exact algorithm to compute betweenness score of $r$.
-Our algorithm first computes a set $\mathcal{RV}(r)$, which is used to prune a huge amount of computations that do not contribute in the betweenness score of $r$.
+First, given a directed network $G$ and a vertex $r \in V(G)$, we proposed an exact algorithm to compute betweenness score of $r$.
+Our algorithm first computes a set $\mathcal{RV}(r)$, which is used to prune a huge amount of computations that do not contribute to the betweenness score of $r$.
 Time complexity of our exact algorithm is respectively $\Theta(|\mathcal{RV}(r)|\cdot|E(G)|)$ and $\Theta(|\mathcal{RV}(r)|\cdot|E(G)|+|\mathcal{RV}(r)|\cdot|V(G)|\log |V(G)|)$ for unweighted graphs and weighted graphs with positive weights.
 Then, for the cases where $\mathcal{RV}(r)$ is large, we presented a simple randomized algorithm that samples from $\mathcal{RV}(r)$ and performs computations for only the sampled elements.
-We showed that this algorithm provides an $(\epsilon,\delta)$-approximation of the betweenness score of $r$.
 Finally, we performed extensive experiments over several real-world datasets from different domains for several randomly chosen vertices as well as for the vertices with the highest betweenness scores.
-Our experiments revealed that in most cases, our algorithm significantly outperforms the most efficient existing randomized algorithms, in terms of both running time and accuracy.
-Our experiments also showed that our proposed algorithm computes betweenness scores of all vertices in sets of sizes 5, 10 and 15, much faster and more accurate than the most efficient existing approximate algorithms.
+Our experiments revealed that for estimating betweenness score of a single vertex, our algorithm considerably outperforms the most efficient existing randomized algorithms, in terms of both running time and accuracy.
+They also showed that our algorithm improves the existing algorithms when someone is interested in computing betweenness values of the vertices in a set whose cardinality is very small ($15$ for the analyzed graphs).